EpicEric/sandhole/book/src/cli.md

           unknown IPs to connect, unless --ip-allowlist is set

       <b>--buffer-size</b> &lt;SIZE&gt;
-          Size to use for bidirectional buffers.
+          Size to use for bidirectional buffers, in bytes.

           A higher value will lead to higher memory consumption.

-          [default: 32KB]
+          [default: 32768B]

       <b>--idle-connection-timeout</b> &lt;DURATION&gt;
           Grace period for dangling/unauthenticated connections before they are